Colorado-State-University-CMB/CM580A3-Intro-to-qCMB-2023/10_Alpine_HPC/README.md

    - High memory jobs can request almost 1 Tb
  - Can run multiple jobs in parallel
  - Free up your own computer
- - Don't need to be logged
+ - Don't need to be logged in